C-Achard/MIPLab-TeamCEE-DeepLearningforBiomed/README.md

 ## Quick Start

+Unzip the dataset and place the subjects' folders in the `DATA` folder.
-Once the environment is setup, go in the directory `/notebooks` and run the notebok for each model to reproduce the results.
+Once the environment is setup and the data is ready, go in the directory `/notebooks` and run the notebok for each model to reproduce the results.
 To reproduce the results of the cross-validation, go to the directory `/code` and run the script `run_cv.py`.

 ## Other information for development